Table of Contents

 The secondary structure of proteins may form hydrogen bonding within the molecule.
 This hydrogen bonding pushes the protein molecule to form structural conformations, namely α-helix and β-sheets.
 The α-helix is a right-handed coiled strand, while the β-sheet involves protein strands lying side by side connected to different parts of its structure by hydrogen bonds.

-The tertiary structure of protein determines its over-all three-dimensional shape.
+The tertiary structure of a protein determines its over-all three-dimensional shape.
 A protein molecule tends to bend and twist so as to achieve maximum stability.
 The stabilizing forces are the bonding interactions between amino acid side chains.

 Due to the solvent polarity around the protein molecules, hydrophobic amino acids tend to be buried in the interior of the protein molecule.
 Acidic and basic amino acids are the ones generally exposed because of their high hydrophilicity.

 Proteins that serve different structural functions are divided into two types: fibrous and globular.
-Fibrous proteins are proteins that have thread-like structure.
+Fibrous proteins are proteins that have a thread-like structure.
 They may have normal helical or sheet structure; they exhibit comparatively stronger intermolecular forces of attraction.
 They are also relatively insoluble in water, acids, and bases.
 Globular proteins, on the other hand, have folded ball-like structure.
 Weak intermolecular hydrogen bonding governs the structure of this type of proteins.
 They are also soluble in water, acids, and bases.

 Fibrous proteins mostly exhibit just secondary structures.
 Repeat sequences are also common in the structure of fibrous proteins.
 Most of the chains of amino acids may be linked by disulfide bridges.
 This disulfide linkage makes the protein very strong and stable.
 The most common fibrous proteins are collagen and keratin.
-Collagen is found in bone, cartilage, tendons and ligaments.
-This fibrous protein is strong, but is still very flexible.
+Collagen is found in bone, cartilage, tendons, and ligaments.
+This fibrous protein is strong but is still very flexible.
 The repeat sequence for collagen is glycine-proline-X (any other amino acid).
 The combination of amino acids enables the collagen to be wound in tightly-coiled, straight or unbranched helices.

 Globular protein changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
-This arrangement makes globular protein very soluble.
+This arrangement makes the globular protein very soluble.
 The most common globular protein is hemoglobin.
 Hemoglobin is used to transport oxygen around the body.
 Its quaternary structure is made up of 4 polypeptide chains; two of which are identical alpha chains with 141 amino acids.

 The other two are identical beta chains with 146 amino acids.
 The four chains are linked to form a roughly spherical molecule.
 Attached to each of the polypeptide chains is a Fe2+ ion which can combine with one O2 molecule.
 Since there are 4 polypeptide chains, a maximum of four O2 molecules can be transported by a hemoglobin molecule.